 faith (see Matthew 18.1-5).
 So we must practise fully and positively a

 ministry to all children, young people and adults, and respond sensitively

 and compassionately to their needs in order to help keep them safe

 From ‘Message from Justin Welby, Archbishop of Canterbury,’, Parish Safeguarding Handbook, March 2019.

 For questions or enquiries on safeguarding matters, do contact our All Saints Safeguarding Officer,

-Linda van Suijlichem, at her email : email@example.com
+Carla van der Does, at her email : email@example.com